 Might be a new ingredient or 2 in here, but no worries!
 They’re all easy to source and inexpensive!

-Whey protein isolate, unflavored – this low carb protein powder is a super ingredient for making all sorts of snacks.
+Whey protein isolate, unflavored – this keto protein powder is a super ingredient for making all sorts of snacks.

 Xanthan gum – This stabilizer is used in a lot of gluten-free cooking to help thicken batters and bind ingredients together.
 Another low carb staple you’ll use time and time again.
 And yes, even in VERY small amounts, this stuff works wonders.